389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

 ** Note from Thierry : **  pierre: regarding LMDB keylen, IPA is using 'eq' index on attributes (usercertificate, publickey,..) with keys that >500bytes

+### Other mbd limitations ###
+- There must not ever be two concurrent transactions using mdb_dbi_open.
+- LMDB does no internal bookkeeping of named databases, and you will have to ensure yourself that you open named databases with the same flags every time.
+MDB_RDONLY is useful because you can have multiple read-only transactions open, but only ever one write transaction.
+   So adding/removing/opening db should be serialized by a global mutex
+- Only a single read txn per threads (child txn are ok as long as the parent txn is not used while child txn is open)
+- Only a single write txn active at a time (the other will wait until the active one is complete)
+- Only a single env per process